Dre Campbell Farm

 Beetles dislike strong smells, such as those of garlic or spicy peppers.

-Therefore, making a homemade Japanese beetle spray made from crushed garlic cloves or hot pepper can help deter them.
+Therefore, a homemade spray made from crushed garlic cloves or hot peppers may help deter Japanese beetles.
 Spray it on your plants.

 Row Covers